What if eating sourdough was one of the most powerful changes you could make to your diet for better health?

-Sourdough bread makers have long known that the loaves they bake have a better flavour, crisper crust and a chewier interior than commercially produced breads, but one of the things I am most often asked about when I teach on sourdough bread making courses are the health benefits of long-fermented bread.
-There are lots of claims about sourdough bread, some of them are true, some are urban myths, but the results of trials carried out in Canada have proven that a sourdough loaf has measurable health benefits when compared to both commercial white and whole-wheat loaves.
+Whilst sourdough bakers have long known that the loaves we bake have a better flavour, crisper crust and a chewier interior than commercially produced bread, one of the things I have most often asked about when I teach are the health benefits of long-fermented bread.
+There are lots of claims about sourdough bread, some of them are true, some are urban myths, but the results of key trials carried out in Canada were a game-changer as the results showed that the sourdough bread used has measurable health benefits on modulating blood sugar when compared to both commercial white and whole-wheat loaves.

 Terry Graham a professor in human health and nutritional sciences at the University of Guelph, Ontario lead a team of researchers who studied four types of breads to determine which had the most positive health effects when it comes to carbohydrate metabolism, blood sugar and insulin levels.
 The results were impressive.
 The results of these studies are not new news.
 Some of the findings were first published in 2008, but Professor Graham has recently retired, and I was lucky enough to catch him and ask directly specifics about what the studies revealed about sourdough bread.